What You Need to Know Before You Prepare Form 1099-MISC

 To Whom Must I Give Form 1099-MISC?

 Form 1099-MISC must be provided to any non-employee to whom you paid $600 or more during the calendar year.
 The question of who must receive a 1099-MISC is complicated.
-A 1099 MISC form in the following examples:
+Here are some examples of payments you must report on Form 1099-MISC:

 - Payments for rental property expenses.